ES-Nix/nix-qemu-kvm/README.md

 - TODO: understant if it pays off [use raw instead of qcow2](https://www.reddit.com/r/NixOS/comments/iorlow/nixos_setup_libvirtdqemukvmvirtmanager_why_is_the/g4gos4k/?utm_source=reddit&utm_medium=web2x&context=3)

-## Troubloshoting a bug in my setup with poetry2nix
+## Troubleshooting a bug in my setup with poetry2nix

 ```
 echo 'b' | sudo --stdin sed --in-place '/rootALL=(ALL:ALL) ALL/a ubuntuALL=(ALL:ALL) ALL' /etc/sudoers